F2: From the Big Bang to the future Universe

 Joint analyses of cosmological probes

 In 2017, we just opened this new field of research despite what we were planning to do.
 However we can already emphasize a participation to the LSST DESC meeting at Stony Brook University (NY) from July 10 to July 15, 2017.
+For the team who attended this meeting with the support of the labex (Eric Aubourg, Cyrille Doux and Cécile Roucelle)

 – Takakura, S. and the POLARBEAR collaboration, Performance of a continuously rotating half-wave plate on the POLARBEAR telescope, Journal of Cosmology and Astroparticle Physics, Issue 05, article id.
 008 (2017).